chrisnoonan98675/site/xl-deploy/how-to/configure-the-cli-to-trust-the-xl-deploy-server-with-a-self-signed-certificate.markdown

     keytool -export -keystore keystore.jks -alias jetty -file XLDeployServerCert.cer

-See [here](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html) for more information about the `keytool` utility.
+For more information about the `keytool` utility, refer to the [Oracle documentation](http://docs.oracle.com/javase/7/docs/technotes/tools/windows/keytool.html).

 ## Step 2 Import the certificate as a trusted certificate